 "Self storage" refers to properties that offer do-it-yourself, month-to-month storage space rental for personal or business use.
 Self storage offers a cost-effective and flexible storage alternative.
-Tenants rent fully-enclosed spaces that can vary in size according to their specific needs and to which they have unlimited, exclusive access.
+Tenants rent fully-enclosed spaces or parking spaces that can vary in size according to their specific needs and to which they have unlimited, exclusive access.
 Tenants have responsibility for moving their items into and out of their units.
-Self storage unit sizes typically range from five feet by five feet to ten feet by 30 feet.
+Self storage unit sizes typically range from five feet by five feet to 10 feet by 30 feet.

-Self storage provides a convenient way for individuals and businesses to store their possessions, whether due to a life change or simply because of a need for extra storage space.
-According to the 2011 Self Storage Almanac, self storage facilities generally have a tenant mix of approximately 71% residential, 17% commercial, 6% military and 6% students.
+Self storage provides a convenient way for individuals and businesses to store their possessions, whether due to a life change or simply because of a need for additional storage space.
+According to the 2012 Self Storage Almanac, self storage facilities generally have a tenant mix of approximately 75% residential, 19% commercial, 3% military and 3% students.
 The mix of residential tenants using a self storage property is determined by a property's local demographics and often includes people who are looking to downsize their living space or who are not yet settled in a large home.
 The items residential tenants place in self storage properties range from cars, boats and recreational vehicles to furniture, household items and appliances.
 Commercial tenants tend to include small business owners who require easy and frequent access to their goods, records or extra inventory, or storage for seasonal goods.
 Self storage properties provide an accessible storage alternative at a relatively low cost.
 Properties generally have on-site managers who supervise and run the day-to-day operations, providing tenants with assistance as needed.
 The six key demand drivers of self storage are: (1) population growth; (2) percentage of renter-occupied housing units; (3) average household size; (4) average household income; (5) supply constraints; and (6) economic growth.
 Tenants choose a self storage property based largely on the convenience of the site to their home or business.
 Therefore, high-density, high-traffic population centers are ideal locations for a self storage property.
 A property's perceived security and the general professionalism of the site managers and staff are also contributing factors to a site's ability to secure rentals.
 Although most self storage properties are leased to tenants on a month-to-month basis, tenants tend to continue their leases for extended periods of time.
 However, there are seasonal fluctuations in occupancy rates for self storage properties.
 Generally, there is increased leasing activity at self storage properties during the summer months due to the higher number of people who relocate during this period.

 As population densities have increased in the U.S., there has been an increase in self storage awareness and development.
-According to the Self Storage Association's Self Storage Industry Fact Sheet (June 2011):
+According to the Self Storage Association's Self Storage Industry Fact Sheet (June 2012):

-- at year-end 1984 there were 6,601 facilities with 289.7 million square feet of rentable self storage in the U.S. At year-end 2010 there were approximately 46,500 "primary" self storage facilities representing approximately 2.2 billion square feet; - the top five self storage companies own and operate just 9.5% of all U.S. facilities; - 90% of all self storage companies own and operate just one "primary" self storage facility; and - it took the self storage industry more than 25 years to build its first billion square feet of space; it added the second billion square feet in just eight years (1998-2005).
+- at year-end 1984 there were 6,601 facilities with 289.7 million square feet of rentable self storage in the U.S. At year-end 2011 there were approximately 49,940 "primary" self storage facilities in the U.S. representing approximately 2.3 billion square feet; - at year end 2011 there were approximately 58,500 self storage facilities worldwide including more than 3,000 self storage facilities in Canada;

+- the top five self storage companies own and operate just 9.8% of all "primary" facilities; - 75% of all self storage companies own and operate just one "primary" self storage facility; and - it took the self storage industry more than 25 years to build its first billion square feet of space; it added the second billion square feet in just eight years (1998-2005).